 The trick to this technique is being fast with the treats.
 You need to anticipate your dog’s jumping behavior and provide the goodies before it can occur.
 If you’re too late and the dog jumps, have the person turn and walk away as you stop feeding the dog.
-In time, your dog will come to realize that four on the floor brings attention and treats while jumping brings nothing.
+In time, your dog will come to realize that having four paws on the floor brings attention and treats, and jumping brings nothing.

 Another appropriate greeting behavior is sitting for pets and hellos.
-Like the training method above, your dog will learn that when their bum is on the floor, attention comes their way, but when they get up, it all stops.
+Like the training method above, your dog will learn that when their butt is on the floor, attention comes their way.
+But when they get up, the attention all stops.
 The following steps will teach sit for greetings:

-- Tether your dog to a doorknob or piece of furniture.
+- Tether your dog’s leash to a doorknob or piece of furniture.

 - As your dog begins to understand they need to sit to get your greeting, you can make your approaches more and more exciting.

-- Once your dog has mastered sit for greetings with you, go back to step one using friends and family members.
+- Once your dog has mastered sitting for greetings with you, go back to step one with friends and family members.

-Remember, the more your dog practices sit, the easier this exercise will be for them.
+Remember, the more your dog practices sitting, the easier this exercise will be for them.
 There’s no point in teaching sit for greetings if your dog is still struggling to sit without distractions.
-Sit should be your dog’s way of saying please.
-Having them sit before going outside, getting their dinner, and so on makes sit for greetings easier to train.
+Sitting should be your dog’s way of saying “please.”
+Having them sit before going outside, getting their dinner, and so on makes sitting for greetings easier to train.